 The Museum entrance area also serves as a shop.
 Visitors can choose from a wide range of memorabilia and information of local interest.
 Many goods are available to suit young pocket money purchasers.
 There is a fairly extensive selection of local history books, some of which are published by Malvern Museum.

-Click here to download a list of monographs and books on local history, residents and visitors.
+Click here to download a list of books on local history

 Trail Guides include The Great Malvern Water Trail, Malvern Hills Trail Guides, and reproductions of Victorian Ordnance Survey maps of Malvern.

 Decorative items, Souvenirs and Stationery with local themes include greetings cards, coasters, place mats, mugs, tea towels, mouse mats, notebooks, fridge magnets, postcards and more..

 Malvern Museum has published three booklets to commemorate the Great War as it affected Malvern.
 They are based on extracts and articles from the local newspapers of the time.
 Each explores how life changed in a small rural town after the outbreak of war.
 The 1914 edition includes the impact of the arrival of hundreds of Belgian refugees.
 There are sections on the experiences of the new army recruits and their families.
 Its pages reflect the excitement, hysteria and insecurities felt by everyone.

 The 1915 booklet considers the impact of the Zeppelin threat, the military camps on the Commons for over 3000 new recruits, munitions, the Battle of Gallipoli and so much more.